 Price Skimming

-Price skimming is when businesses present a new product with a high price tag and gradually decrease prices.
-This helps to recover research and development costs and establish a sense of exclusivity and premium quality.
+Price skimming is a business tactic where businesses present a new product with a high price tag and gradually decrease prices.
+This helps a company to recover research and development costs while establishing a sense of exclusivity and premium quality.

 Why is Price Skimming Important?